 A condom allergy occurs when you’re allergic to condoms, the main material that most condoms are made from.
 When experienced in your intimate areas, and especially after repeated thrusting, you can have pain and burning after sex.
 Swelling and redness are also common indicators of condom allergies.
 The good news is that you can get condoms made from non-allergenic materials, so you can keep having safer sex without the negative side effects.
-More on that in this post.

 2. Lube Allergy